George and Martha Washington's Mansion at Mount Vernon is the centerpiece of the historic estate along the Potomac River.

 8. Mount Vernon has a full basement, but there are no secret passages leading from it.

 The Mansion basement or cellar was an extremely important part of life in the Mansion.
 A large room at the south end of the building was designated as the “Cellar Kitchen” on a plan prepared by George Washington in 1774.
-This space appears to have been used as a kitchen for the enslaved individuals assigned to serve the Washington household.
+This space appears to have been used primarily to prepare and serve meals for the Washingtons’ hired white staff and their spouses.

 On the plan, three smaller spaces are shown subdividing the room on the west side.
-These rooms are not extant, but structural evidence indicates that they were constructed, along with a staircase which connected the basement to a landing adjacent to George Washington’s study on the floor above.
-The rooms probably served as quarters for Frank Lee (an enslaved butler) as well as his wife Lucy (an enslaved cook) and their children.
-Additionally, a 22-foot-deep brick-lined dry well is set into the floor of the north end and was used to store food items.
+These rooms are not extant, but structural evidence indicates that they were constructed, along with a staircase which connected the basement to a landing adjacent to George Washington’s Study on the floor above.
+Based upon documentary and physical evidence, the rooms likely served as quarters for Frank Lee (an enslaved butler) as well as his wife Lucy (an enslaved cook) and their children.

 9. The Washingtons hosted as many as 677 guests at the Mansion in 1798.